pjkundert/community-coin/README.txt

   works well.
 But typically, such convertability ceases as soon as the politicians controlling the treasury and central bank can manage it.

-  As a final result, the Cantillon Effect produces a fountain of unbacked money the flows through the hands of those closest to the treasury and central bank, allowing them to purchase wealth with current dollars, while the ultimate sellers end up with debased
+  As a final result, the Cantillon Effect[1] produces a fountain of unbacked money the flows through the hands of those closest to the treasury and central bank, allowing them to purchase wealth with current dollars, while the ultimate sellers end up with debased